Should You Pay Off a Mortgage Before You Retire?

 Whether it makes financial sense to pay off your mortgage depends on your individual situation.
 Here are some things to consider.

-If you're like most people, paying off your mortgage and entering your retirement debt-free sounds pretty appealing.
+If you're like most people, paying off your mortgage and entering your retirement debt-free sounds appealing.
 It's a significant accomplishment and marks the end of a major monthly expense.
 However, for some homeowners, their financial situation and goals might call for attending to other priorities while chipping away at their home loan.

 Let's look at the reasons why you might—or might not—decide to pay off a mortgage before you retire.